Coordinate geometry and circles

 Part (a) is fairly standard, if very tedious:

-• Let $I_A(a,0),I_B(b,0),I_C(0,1)$, so $I(0,-ab),C(0,0)$ and $A\left(\frac{b(ab+1)}{b^2+1},\frac{b(b-a)}{b^2+1}\right)$ and $B$ is similar. $OI$ is now the Euler line.
+• Let IA(a,0),IB(b,0),IC(0,1)I_A(a,0),I_B(b,0),I_C(0,1), so I(0,ab),C(0,0)I(0,-ab),C(0,0) and A(b(ab+1)b2+1,b(ba)b2+1)A\left(\frac{b(ab+1)}{b^2+1},\frac{b(b-a)}{b^2+1}\right) and BB is similar.
+OIOI is now the Euler line.

-• Reflect $I_A$ across $BC$, and then across $AI$ to get $I_A''$ (this sounds simple, but in reality is pretty bad).
+• Reflect IAI_A across BCBC, and then across AIAI to get IAI_A'' (this sounds simple, but in reality is pretty bad).

-• Intersect $AI_A''$ (i.e. $\ell_A$) with the Euler line to get $P'$.
+• Intersect AIAAI_A'' (i.e. A\ell_A) with the Euler line to get PP'.

-• Check that $P'$ is symmetric across $a,b$, so $P=P'$.
+• Check that PP' is symmetric across a,ba,b, so P=PP=P'.
 This solves (a).

-• Let $O(0,0),I(1,0),P(R^2,0)$; let the circumcircle be $x^2+y^2=R^2$, and the incircle be $(x-1)^2+y^2 = \left(\frac{R^2-1}{2R}\right)^2$.
-WLOG let $X,Y$ be above the $x$-axis.
+• Let O(0,0),I(1,0),P(R2,0)O(0,0),I(1,0),P(R^2,0); let the circumcircle be x2+y2=R2x^2+y^2=R^2, and the incircle be (x1)2+y2=(R212R)2(x-1)^2+y^2 = \left(\frac{R^2-1}{2R}\right)^2.
+WLOG let X,YX,Y be above the xx-axis.

-• Let $XY$ be tangent to the incircle at $Z$ and drop a perpendicular from $Z$ to meet $x$-axis at $Z'$.
-Using $\triangle PZZ' \sim \triangle PIZ$, find the gradient of $XY$ and hence the equation for $XY$.
+• Let XYXY be tangent to the incircle at ZZ and drop a perpendicular from ZZ to meet xx-axis at ZZ'.
+Using PZZPIZ\triangle PZZ' \sim \triangle PIZ, find the gradient of XYXY and hence the equation for XYXY.
 This looks terrifying because there's a square root, but it vanishes in the next step.

 • Plug that into the equation for the circumcircle to get a quadratic.
-Let its roots be $\alpha,\beta$.
+Let its roots be α,β\alpha,\beta.

-• In terms of $\alpha,\beta$, find the gradient of $XI$, and so $YI$ by symmetry (call these $m, m'$).
+• In terms of α,β\alpha,\beta, find the gradient of XIXI, and so YIYI by symmetry (call these m,mm, m').

-• Using Vieta on $\alpha,\beta$, prove that $\frac{\lvert m-m' \rvert}{1 + mm'} = -\sqrt{3}$.
+• Using Vieta on α,β\alpha,\beta, prove that mm1+mm=3\frac{\lvert m-m' \rvert}{1 + mm'} = -\sqrt{3}.

 Above, I wrote about what happens when you intersect a line with a circle and you already know one of the points.
 In situations like this when you know neither of the points but the question is symmetric across both of them, you don't have to solve for the points exactly.
 You can get around this by applying Vieta instead.
 (If the question wants you to choose a root by fixing a configuration, then this is probably not the way to go.)